Nikhilshettys/Nikhilshettys/README.md

-🎓 Student | Bachelor of Engineering in Computer Science and Engineering
+🎓 Student | Bachelor of Engineering in Computer Science and Engineering I’m a passionate and motivated Computer Science student actively seeking internship opportunities in Full-Stack Web Development.
+With hands-on experience in React.js, Node.js, and modern development tools, I enjoy building responsive, dynamic, and user-friendly web applications.

-I am currently pursuing B.E in Computer Science and Engineering with a strong passion for web development.
-My focus in full-stack and front-end development, and I am actively honing my skills in HTML and CSS to build a solid foundation.
+From frontend interfaces to backend APIs, I thrive on turning ideas into functional solutions.
+I’ve worked on several academic and personal projects that reflect my skills in JavaScript, MongoDB, Express.js, and RESTful API development.
+I’m eager to contribute to real-world projects, learn from industry experts, and grow as a software developer.

-I am dedicated to learning and growing in the field of web development, with the goal of creating seamless, user-friendly, and visually appealing web experiences.
+A quick learner with a problem-solving mindset, I thrive in collaborative environments and am excited to work alongside experienced teams.
+Open to mentorship and committed to delivering clean, efficient code.

 If you share similar interests or have opportunities to collaborate, feel free to connect with me!